CHIP-8 Emulator

 Summary

-This is a basic CHIP-8 emulator implemented in C#.
-The frontend was designed using WinForms (gross, I know).
-It has several features which allow you to inspect the contents of the machine as it runs:
+The emulator was written in C# using WinForms for the UI.
+Since I wrote this as a learning aid, it has several debug-oriented features that allow you to inspect the contents of the virtual machine as it runs:

 • Register contents